preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/settings/info-screen/index.rst

    client-security/index
    info-screen-settings/index

-**Note!** In Omnia 7.0 and later, Info Screen is replaced by Digital Signage, but the Info Screen functionality is still available for backwards compatibility.
-For a new implementation, use Digital Signage.
+**Note!** In Omnia 7.0 and later, Info screen is replaced by Digital signage, but the Info screen functionality is still available for backwards compatibility.
+For a new implementation, use DigitalsSignage.

-For more information, see: :doc:`Digital Signage </admin-settings/tenant-settings/settings/digital-signage-613/index>`
+For more information, see: :doc:`Digital signage </admin-settings/tenant-settings/settings/digital-signage-613/index>`